10 Snakes That Warn Predators With Bright Colours

 Source: iNaturalist user Jody Shugart – CC BY 4.0

-Cottonmouths do exactly what they warned they would: they bare their mouth to reveal a snowy white inside, which is the colour of cotton wool, with no patterns, contrasting vividly against a black mamba’s purple mouth.
-Their cousin the copperhead has a fleshy pink mouth lining.
-The cottonmouth’s goal is to frighten predators away, and in their southern US swamp habitats, their predators are plentiful.
-They include alligators, snapping turtles, blue herons and whooping cranes.
+Cottonmouths do exactly what they warned they would: they bare their mouths to reveal a snowy white inside, which is the colour of cotton wool, with no patterns, contrasting vividly against their murky brown scales.

-A greedy heron could spot a murky brown snake, and wade over excitedly, thinking it’s found a tasty brown watersnake (a species which coexists with cottonmouths).
-Suddenly, they see the flash of white which reveals their foolish mistake, and the heron flees to the opposite shore amid a piercing hiss.
+A greedy heron could spot a murky brown snake, and wade over excitedly, thinking they’ve found a tasty brown watersnake (a species which coexists with cottonmouths).
+Suddenly, they see a flash of white, which reveals their foolish mistake, and the heron flees to the opposite shore, amid a piercing hiss.

-A mildly venomous tree snake, which is extremely widespread, ranging from Mexico to Trinidad.
-Brown vine snakes measure 1.5 metres, but are incredibly thin, skirting over the flimsiest of branches without snapping them.
+A mildly venomous tree snake, which ranges from Mexico to far southern Arizona, and is the most northerly member of the vine snake clan.
+Thornscrub vine snakes (Oxybelis microphthalmus) can reach 1.5 metres, but are incredibly thin, skirting over the flimsiest of branches without snapping them.
 They can fasten a prehensile tail to branches and dangle down, plucking up prey species like anoles.

-The one thing Oxybelis aeneus wishes it has is a powerful venom, but they combine several more imaginative strategies in order to compensate.
-First is kinking their body to resemble a gnarly piece of vegetation, and swinging in the breeze.
-This actually had nothing to do with their vine title – they were named from the pre-existing green vine snake.
+The one thing Oxybelis microphthalmus wishes it has is a powerful venom, but they combine several more imaginative strategies in order to compensate.
+First is kinking its body to resemble a gnarly piece of vegetation, and swinging in the breeze.
+This actually had nothing to do with the vine title – they were named from the pre-existing green vine snake.
 Second is a flash of bright warning colour, as like a cottonmouth, they bare their mouths wide open, but with a rich purple-brown colour instead of white.

 5 Wall’s bronzeback